Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Step 1: Site Survey and Consultation

 Our engineers visit your premises to understand your operation, measure available space, assess power supply, and discuss your goals.
-Furthermore, we identify constraints — door access, ceiling height, ventilation, structural support — that will shape the design.
+We identify constraints — door access, ceiling height, ventilation, structural support — that will shape the design.

 Step 2: Design and Specification

 Based on the survey, we produce detailed drawings, equipment specifications, and a comprehensive quotation.
 The design accounts for product heat loads, opening frequency, ambient conditions, and growth projections.
-Additionally, we present options at different price points where appropriate.
+We also present options at different price points where appropriate.

 Step 3: Civil and Electrical Preparation